How to improve your business operations

 4. Monitor, measure, and optimise for continuous improvement

-- Processing time: How long does each step take?
+- Processing time: how long does each step take?

-- Error rates: Are mistakes decreasing?
+- Error rates: are mistakes decreasing?

-- Cost savings: What's the financial impact?
+- Cost savings: what's the financial impact of changes?

 5. Cultivate a culture of operational efficiency and employee engagement